CristianM100/Modules.Shop/README.md

 # Modules Shop

-A modern e-commerce platform built with Next.js, featuring a sleek user interface and robust functionality.
+An e-commerce platform built with Next.js, featuring a modern user interface and robust functionality.

 ## Features

-- User authentication and authorization using Clerk
 - Product browsing and search
 - Shopping cart functionality
+- User authentication and authorization using Clerk
 - Secure payment processing with Stripe
 - Responsive design with Tailwind CSS
 - MongoDB database integration
 - TypeScript for type safety

 ## Tech Stack